corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 It also demonstrated how this model could support interoperability between types generated from different schema, and even compiled into different libraries, without any shared user code.

-I'm pleased to say that we've now published our initial preview release of this tooling over on github/nuget.
-This is the [library containing the core extensions to the JSON object model](https://www.nuget.org/packages/Corvus.Json.ExtendedTypes) and this is the [tool which generates code from JSON-schema definitions](https://www.nuget.org/packages/Corvus.Json.JsonSchema.TypeGeneratorTool) (including those embedded in OpenAPI 3.1 documents).
+I'm pleased to say that we've now published this tooling over on github/nuget.
+This is the [library containing the core extensions to the JSON object model](https://www.nuget.org/packages/Corvus.Json.ExtendedTypes) and this is the [tool which generates code from JSON-schema definitions](https://www.nuget.org/packages/Corvus.Json.JsonSchema.TypeGeneratorTool).

 If you want to incorporate this into your tool chain, read on!